How to Make Buttermilk

 milk and lemon juice in measuring cup

 In the old days, buttermilk was the fermented liquid that remained after cream was churned into butter.
 Now, the buttermilk you buy at the supermarket is regular milk that has active cultures/good bacteria added to it.
 This creates a chemical reaction that causes the milk to thicken and develop a signature tangy flavor.
-When added to baking recipes, buttermilk adds a subtle, pleasant tang and also improves tenderness, moisture, and color.
-Additionally, it reacts with baking soda in baking recipes to make cakes, cupcakes, muffins, pancakes, and biscuits rise.
+When added to baking recipes, buttermilk adds a subtle, pleasant tang and also improves texture, moisture, and color.
+Additionally, it reacts with baking soda in baked goods to make cakes, cupcakes, muffins, waffles, and biscuits rise.

 What You’ll Need To Make Buttermilk